fanxiule/CRD_Fusion/README.md

 `predict_kitti.py` performs the confidence generation step again so that it is also considered in the runtime.
 You can replace `kitti2015_test` with `kitti2012_test` for KITTI2012.
 By setting the `--save_pred` flag, the predictions are saved in `models/test_kitti2015` or a directory specified by `--log_dir` and `--model_name`.
-The predicted disparity maps are saved in 16-bit `.png` files, while confidence maps and occlusion masks are saved in `.npy` format.
+The predicted disparity maps are saved as 16-bit `.png` files, while confidence maps and occlusion masks are saved in `.npy` format.

-## Acknowledgement
+## Acknowledgment

 Some of the code is inspired by [MaskFlowNet](https://github.com/microsoft/MaskFlownet) and StereoNet implemented in an earlier version of this [repository](https://github.com/meteorshowers/X-StereoLab).
 We would like to thank the original